 Flowers on vase and a potted plant keep starkness at bay.
 Meanwhile, rolled towels on the brown steps develop a spa-like atmosphere.

-This gazebo is truly unique.
+This hot tube gazebo is truly unique.
 It features flat top that provides sunshade.
 The homeowner did not add screens to the gazebo because she desires an unblocked view of the surrounding nature.

 Sofa and armchairs allow for family gatherings and other social events.
 Wall sconces, random flagstone pavers, and rocks generate a countryside charm.
 A fireplace heats the entire area during cold months.